Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

-- 🧊 If you want to play the **Frostbite "Scenario"**, you need these files too:
+- 🧊 If you want to play the **Frostbite "Scenario"**, you need other files too:

   - [Frostbite Scenario unlocker](https://github.com/Lamer87/Space-Engineers-Frostbite-Scenario-Unlocker)
     This + CreamAPI = it works.